 For privacy reasons, we can not release camera footage directly to the public.
-If you have lodged a complaint or incident with the Police, they can request footage from Wellington City Council.
+If you have lodged a complaint or incident with the Police or with your insurance company, they can request footage from Wellington City Council.

 You have a right under the Privacy Act 2020 to access any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
 For more information, see: Dealing with the Council - Privacy Statement.

 All cameras are marked with a sign that says 'Crime prevention and safety cameras are operating in this area'.